What is Nipple Areola Reconstruction?

-You are now nearing the end of your breast reconstruction and are considering the possibility of nipple areola reconstruction.
-This is a procedure that is usually performed under general anesthesia or sedation as an outpatient at the hospital.
+You may be considering the possibility of nipple areola reconstruction.
+If your implant is above the muscle the only safe option is a tattoo, and I can make recommendations.
+If your implant is below the muscle I can reconstruct.
+This is a procedure that is performed under general anesthesia as an outpatient at the hospital.
 Federal law mandates that this procedure is covered by insurance companies.

 The new nipple is usually created from the skin of the reconstructed breast mound.
 Nipple reconstructions tend to shrink over time, so your new nipple will be larger than your natural nipple so that when it shrinks, hopefully it will end up the same size.
 Sometimes the nipple may need to be plumped from time to time with an injection.
 The areola (the brown or pink part of the skin around your nipple) is reconstructed with a skin graft.
 This skin graft can be harvested from either the inner thigh or abdomen.
 Inner thigh skin tends to be a little bit darker and a better texture match for normal areola skin.
 The incision is well hidden but more painful and slower to heal because it is in an uncomfortable place in the crease of where your thigh joins your pubic area.
 Care will be taken not to harvest this skin from an area that has much hair to prevent transferring this up to your chest wall.

 The alternative to inner thigh skin is to use abdominal wall skin.
 Abdominal wall skin is lighter than inner thigh skin, so this will have to be tattooed at a later date.
-This means another procedure, although this would be performed in the office.
 The advantage of abdominal wall skin is that this donor site has virtually no discomfort post-operatively.
 It may be preferred in bilateral reconstructions where a lot of skin is necessary or when the patient has a very large areola and the amount of the skin that would have to be harvested from the inner thigh is very large.
 If there are too many scars in the anticipated area for placement of the nipple, I may use a piece of tissue from somewhere else to make the nipple instead of a flap.
 This can be done from the other nipple, an earlobe, the labia, or even a large mole if you have one.

 I hope this detailed information has not been overwhelming.
 The majority of patients have smooth, uncomplicated courses and are quite please with their results.
 It will be a pleasure to discuss nipple areola reconstruction with you.
 Please do not hesitate to call my office if I can be of further assistance (804-320-8545).